SiaFoundation/siad/modules/wallet/README.md

 #### Locking / Unlocking the Wallet

-"Locking" and "Unlocking" the wallet refers to the process of wiping sensitive data like the primary seed from memory and loading the encrypted data from disk into memory and decrypting it respectively.
+"Locking" and "Unlocking" the wallet refers to the process of wiping sensitive data from memory and loading the encrypted data from disk into memory and decrypting it respectively.
+The following fields are wiped by the wallet's `wipeSecrets` method when the wallet is locked.

+- `w.keys`        // secret keys derived from seeds
+- `w.seeds`       // imported seeds
+- `w.primarySeed` // wallet's primary seed

 #### Changing the password